chrfrantz/IG-Parser/README.md

 The scope of a component is specified by opening and closing parentheses.

 All components of a statement are annotated correspondingly, without concern for order, or repetition.
-Multiple component annotations of the same kind.
-Multiple Attributes, for example (e.g., `A(Farmer) D(must) I(comply) A(Certifier)`, are effectively interpreted as a combination (i.e., `(Farmer [AND] Certifier)`) in the parsing process.
+The parser further tolerates multiple component annotations of the same kind.
+Multiple Attributes, for example (e.g., `A(Farmer) D(must) I(comply) A(Certifier)`, are effectively interpreted as a combination (i.e., `A((Farmer [AND] Certifier)) D(must) I(comply)`) in the parsing process.

-Any symbols outside the annotations and combinations are ignored.
-The parser is thus robust against non-annotated text.
+Any symbols outside the annotations and combinations are ignored by the parser.

+The parser supports a fixed set of component type symbols that uniquely identify a given component type.

 _Supported Component Type Symbols:_